jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 All the code, classes, and models have now been written, and you can validate access to customer, product and order information to see the how data will be returned from your API App.

-To validate access to your Azure SQL data:
+To validate access to your Azure SQL Database data:

 1. Use Visual Studio's **Debug -> Start Without Debugging** command (or simply press **Ctrl+F5**) to launch the application in your browser.
 Here's how the application looks when an API method has not been specified: